 In the past months, the global media has turned our attention to a migrant & refugee crisis unfolding in Europe, and the numbers are powerful.
 Nearly 2,000,000 arrived desperately on European shores last year.
 More than 25% of them were under the age of 18 and traveling alone.
 Thousands of unnamed others lost their lives in attempted crossings.
 But these numbers only tell one side of the story.

-This film will tell the other.
+This film tells the other side.

 This is the untold story from the other side of Europe’s border.
 Morocco lies less than eight miles from Spain, and the colonial-era Spanish enclaves that still exist in northern Morocco make it the only African nation to share a land border with an internally borderless E.U.
-This critical location also makes it the primary crossing point for all Africans fleeing political and economic instability in their home countries.
-Following the journeys of three individuals, this film will invite audiences to step inside the lives of those who have risked it all to escape.
+This critical location also makes it a primary crossing point for all Africans fleeing political and economic instability in their home countries.
+Following the journeys of three individuals, this film invites audiences to step inside the lives of those who have risked it all to escape.

 An award-winning team has come together to tell the untold story, and we are confident in its power to create lasting change.
 But we can’t do it without YOU.
 Please join our community of supporters and consider making a donation to THE BURNING today!